 It has been established in Islamic law that one of the conditions obligating fasting is the legal and physical ability to endure it.
 The legal ability refers to the absence of any legal impediments that prevent fasting and these include menstruation and post-natal bleeding.
 The physical ability is the physical energy of a person.
-This means that a person must not suffer from an illness that causes extreme hardships during his fast, old age that makes a person tantamount to an ill person who cannot fast or a traveler since traveling is presumably a difficult undertaking.
-The Prophet (peace and blessings be upon him) said, “Travel is a portion of torment; it denies you your food, drink, and sleep” [recorded by Bukhari and Muslim].
+This means that a person must not suffer from an illness that causes extreme hardships during his fast, nor old age that makes a person tantamount to an ill person who cannot fast, or a traveler since traveling is presumably a difficult undertaking.
+The Prophet (peace and blessings be upon him) said, “Travel is a portion of torment; it denies you your food, drink, and sleep” (recorded by Bukhari and Muslim).

 Included under physical ability is strenuous work which a person cannot forsake during the fasting hours of Ramadan due to his needs or those of his dependents.
 It is not obligatory for a Muslim for whom fasting is obligatory to fast during the daylight hours of Ramadan if he cannot postpone his work until after the month of Ramadan or if it is not possible for him to work nights.
 This is because he must work to meet his expenses or those of his dependents.
 Examples include laborers, porters and the like, especially those who work under extreme heat conditions or for long hours.

-There is no contention over the permissibility of a crop owner harvesting his own crops even if this will cause him to break his fast or else he would commit the prohibition of wasting his wealth.
+There is no contention over the permissibility for a crop owner harvesting his own crops even if this will cause him to break his fast or else he would commit the prohibition of wasting his wealth.
 The same applies to women who spin linen and thin thread with their mouths.
 It is generally permissible for them to refrain from fasting if their work involves spinning linen which leaves an aftertaste in the mouth.
 But if it does not leave an aftertaste, then it would be disliked to refrain from fasting.
-In case if women working in spinning are physically weak or in a poor condition financially which makes her in a dire need to work, then it is permissible for her to refrain from fasting.
+In case if women working in spinning are physically weak or in a poor condition financially which makes them in a dire need to work, then it is permissible for them to refrain from fasting.